Beagle Ear Problems: Common Issues and Solutions

 For an effective and pain-free cleaning, take the following steps6:

-- Assemble your tools – You should have a towel, cleanser, and cotton balls handy.
-It’s also wise to wear clothing you don’t mind getting messy, as most dogs won’t appreciate sitting still while you swab away at their ears.
+1. Assemble your tools – You should have a towel, and an ear cleaner handy.
+It’s also wise to be outside and wear clothing you don’t mind getting messy, as most dogs will shake their head during ear cleanings.

-- Apply the ear cleanser – Gently lift the ear flap until you can see inside the ear canal.
-Fill the ear canal completely with the fluid (until it overflows).
-Avoid inserting the bottle’s tip directly into the canal.
+3. Apply the ear cleanser – Gently lift the ear flap until you can see inside the ear canal.
+Fill the ear canal with the cleaner (until it overflows).
+Avoid inserting the bottle’s tip directly into the canal, and don’t touch it to the ear surface.

-- Massage the ear – Hold the ear upright and gently massage around its base for 20-30 seconds.
+4. Massage the ear – Hold the ear upright and gently massage the base of the ear where it meets the head for 20-30 seconds.
 Massaging helps break up any wax or debris.
 After 30 seconds, allow your dog to get up and shake out the solution.

 How Often Should You Clean Your Dog’s Ears?